-The amount of phytate in grains, nuts, legumes and seeds varies greatly based on growing conditions, harvesting techniques, processing methods and even the age of the food being tested.
+The amount of phytate in grains, nuts, legumes and seeds, for example, varies greatly based on growing conditions, harvesting techniques, processing methods and even the age of the food being tested.

-Phytic acid will be much higher in foods grown using modern high-phosphate fertilizers than those grown in natural compost.38
+Phytic acid will be much higher in foods grown using modern high-phosphate fertilizers than those grown in natural compost.

-This change in the way grains and legumes are grown and handled before eating has led, in part, to the exponential rise in gluten intolerance and other digestive problems that run rampant today, like leaky gut.
+This change in the way grains and legumes are grown and handled before eating has led, not just to tooth and bone decay, but to the exponential rise in gluten intolerance and other digestive problems that run rampant today, like leaky gut.

 What are these traditional ways of handling grains and legumes?

-- Soaking grains/flour in an acid medium at a warm temperature–helps to reduce, or even eliminate phytic acid.48
+- Soaking grains/flour in an acid medium at a warm temperature(helps to reduce, or even eliminate phytic acid).

-- Souring—think sourdough bread with natural yeast.
-This is the preferred method for reducing phytic acid in breads and bread-products.
+- Souring—(the preferred method for reducing phytic acid in breads and bread-products).

-In general, the best means of significantly reducing phytic acid in grains and legumes is a combination of acidic soaking for a long time, followed by cooking.
+In general, the best means of significantly reducing phytic acid in grains and legumes is a combination of lengthy acidic soaking and cooking.